 In the North Terminal, SIM Cards can be purchased at InMotion.
 In the McNamara Terminal, the cards can be purchased at Soundbalance.

 No, there is not a pharmacy inside either terminal.
 The Z Market & Mills Apothecary in the McNamara Terminal carries over-the-counter medications and homeopathic remedies.

 Access Wi-Fi at the airport by connecting to SSID Detroit Airport and launching a browser.

 The Terminal to Terminal/Westin Shuttle connects passengers to McNamara and North Terminal, with a convenient stop at the Westin Hotel located at McNamara Terminal.
 Shuttles depart approximately every 10 minutes from the Ground Transportation Centers and Westin Hotel entrance.

 Rental car companies are located off-airport.
 Courtesy shuttle services are available at the Ground Transportation Centers.
 Follow signs for Rental Car Shuttles.
 It is recommended to contact your rental car company to confirm the reservation.

 Uber and Lyft drivers are located in the Ground Transportation Centers.
 Follow signs for Rideshare.

 Cabs are located on Level 4 of the Ground Transportation Centers.
 Follow signs for Metro Cab & Metro Cars.

 Yes.
 There are several options, which include Metro Cars, Metro Cab and the SMART/FAST bus service.

-Yes, you can pick up travelers at the curb, if you're in a private vehicle.
-Commercial Vehicle and Rideshare operators must pick-up in designated GTC Areas.
+Yes, travelers may be picked up at the curb, if being met by someone in a private vehicle.
+Commercial Vehicle and Rideshare operators must pick-up in designated Ground Transportation Center Areas.